programming-club-knit/cp-handbook/21-Exponentiation_Binary_Exponentiation.md

 Binary Exponentiation or Exponentiation by squaring is the process of calculating a number raised to the power another number (AB) in Logarithmic time of the exponent or power, which speeds up the execution time of the program.

-Binary Exponentiation or Exponentiation by squaring is the process of calculating a number raised to the power another number (AB) in Logarithmic time of the exponent or power, which speeds up the execution time of the program.

 NORMAL EXPONENTIATION:

 3<sup>6</sup>=3X3X3X3X3X3